Sourcing & Manufacturing

 Learn about quality testing: appearance, colorfastness, lightfastness, rating procedures, and dimensional stability.

-Learn about quality testing: strength, abrasion resistance, and pilling.
+Learn about quality testing for abrasion resistance.

 Learn about sock components, including welt formation, heel pocket formation, cushioning, reinforcement, patterning, and yarn for socks.